AGTTeam/OokamiTranslation/README.md

 Run `pipenv install`.
 Run the tool with `pipenv run tool.py` or build with `pipenv run pyinstaller tool.spec`.
 ## Text Editing
-Rename the \*\_output.txt files to \*\_input.txt (bin_output.txt to bin_input.txt, etc) and add translations for each line after the "=" sign.
+Rename the \*\_output.txt files to \*\_input.txt (bin_output.txt to bin_input.txt, etc) and add translations for each line after the `=` sign.
-The text in wsb_input is automatically wordwrapped, but a "|" can be used to force a line break.
+The text in wsb_input is automatically wordwrapped, but a `|` can be used to force a line break.
-New textboxes can be added by appending ">>" followed by the new text.
+New textboxes can be added by appending `>>` followed by the new text.
+Lines can be automatically centered by putting a `<<` at the beginning of the line.
 Control codes are specified as \<XX\> or UNK(XXXX), they should usually be kept.
-To blank out a line, use a single "!".
+To blank out a line, use a single `!`.
 If just left empty, the line will be left untranslated.
 Comments can be added at the end of lines by using #
 ## Image Editing
 Rename the out\_\* folders to work\_\* (out_IMG to work_IMG, etc).